 Royal Botanic Gardens

 You didn’t think we’d leave the Royal Botanic Gardens out, did you?
-With over 6000 species of trees and 50,000 plants in the gardens, you’re bound to get all shades of autumn on display whenever March rolls around.
+With over 6000 species of trees and 50,000 plants in the gardens, you’re bound to get an eye-full of some of the best autumn leaves Melbourne has on display.
 The gardens are stunning all year but autumn brings on a whole new realm of colour that’s well worth seeing every single time.
 We’d recommend heading to the Oak Lawn to find all the crunchy leaves on the ground, it’s also the best spot for photos too.

 Now you know where to find the leaves, make a day of it and check out these awesome walks around Melbourne.